raulnq/articles/cl368gxuy02j2mqnvde8i3hfh.md

 nuke Zip
 ```

-Let's go to the final step, add three parameters:
+Let's move to the final step and add three parameters:

 ```csharp
 [Parameter()]